caufieldjh/pining/README.md

 ### Requirements
 Requires [pandas](http://pandas.pydata.org/).
-Also requires Neo4j - please install it and the following components for using Neo4j with Python - [py2neo](http://py2neo.org/v3/) and [neo4j-driver](https://neo4j.com/developer/python/).
+Also requires Neo4j - please install it and [py2neo](http://py2neo.org/v3/).

 The combined databases and conversion files require ~10 Gb of disk space and are used in other modules.